jainanuj7/blockchainJS/README.md

 # blockchainJS
 blockchainJS is written in plain Javascript using ExpressJs and AngularJs.
 The blockchain in this case is very similar to a bitcoin blockchain in which the ledger contains transaction details like sender, recipient, amount, etc. It also has a user friendly block explorer to search the blockchain.
-It is a real time blockchain network where multiple nodes participate and mine and a single valid copy of the ledger is synchronised throughout the netowrk.
+It is a real time blockchain network where multiple nodes participate and mine and a single valid copy of the ledger is synchronised throughout the network.

 # Functionalities
 1. __APIs__<br />